 Then when managing your company, you wouldn’t have any other revenue streams related to other types of business activities listed.
 Only property income would be on your Limited Company accounts.
 If you have any other sources of income, they’d be best kept separate using a separate company so you can access the majority of commercial lenders and their product range.
 Your accountant will be able to advise you on the issues multiple companies can raise and the most applicable setup for your business activities.

 The key point is that B-T-L specialist commercial lenders are interested in Real Estate businesses only!

 For commercial lending, this is when the market opens up to a wider range of B-T-L mortgage products.
 It lets you enter into a new marketplace that’s not open to personal lenders.
-The reason being there’s far more underwriting involved because of debentures, fixed and floating charges which affect how the charges are applied in the case of defaults.
+The reason is that there’s far more underwriting involved because of debentures, and fixed and floating charges which affect how the charges are applied in the case of defaults.
 It sets priorities for lenders.

 Personal investors in property pay Income Tax and the interest paid on the mortgage is not excluded.
-Only when there’s 15+ properties in the portfolio can the interest be added as a business expense and therefore tax deductible.
+Only when there are 15+ properties in the portfolio can the interest be added as a business expense and therefore tax deductible.

 The difference to tax paid is Income Tax vs Corporation Tax and it’s something that you will need advice from your accountant on before deciding to set up a Limited Company, especially for SPV purposes solely for property management.

 It should be pointed out that landlords do not have to operate under a Limited Company.
 There are Buy-to-Let mortgages available catering to those investing in property for additional income rather than operating solely as a business, although you are still required to declare your income to HMRC.

 If you’d rather keep things simple, there are B-T-L mortgages available for personal borrowers and not just catering to commercial borrowing.
 Even if you’ve bad credit, you can still branch into the Real Estate sector and later look into having a Limited Company if it makes financial sense further into your venture.